Navdeep-J/Stellar_Classification/README.md

 ## Dataset
+This project aims to classify cosmic entities into their appropriate classes using the [Stellar Classification Dataset - SDSS17](https://www.kaggle.com/datasets/fedesoriano/stellar-classification-dataset-sdss17) from Kaggle.
+The dataset contains observations taken by the [Sloan Digital Sky Survey (SDSS)](https://www.sdss.org/) and provides valuable information about stars, galaxies, and quasars. <br>
 The data consists of 100,000 observations of space taken by the SDSS (Sloan Digital Sky Survey).
-Every observation is described by 17 feature columns and 1 class column which identifies it to be either a star, galaxy or quasar.
+Every observation is described by 17 feature columns and 1 class column which identifies it to be either a star, galaxy, or quasar.

 | # | Feature    | Description                                                     |